MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/proxy.md

 ---

-# Run a private agent behind a web proxy
+# Run a self-hosted agent behind a web proxy

 **VSTS | TFS 2018 | TFS 2017 | TFS 2015**

-This topic explains how to run a v2 private agent behind a web proxy.
+This topic explains how to run a v2 self-hosted agent behind a web proxy.

 ::: moniker range=">= tfs-2018"